palmuuuu/cs338/eve.md

 #### If the integers involved were much larger, the following issues might arise:

-- **Computation Time**: Calculating large powers with modular arithmetic would be slow without efficient algorithms like modular exponentiation.
+- **Computation Time**: Calculating large powers with modular arithmetic would be slow without efficient algorithms like modular exponentiation, as mentioned above.
+Moreover, the power of a number followed by a modulus can be repeatedly overworked since we can apply the properties of modular exponentiation to solve it (because the modulus yields the same result).

-- **Memory Constraints**: Handling large numbers can quickly consume significant memory, especially in less optimized environments.
+- **Memory**: Handling large numbers can quickly consume significant memory and time, especially in less optimized environments.
-- **Overflow**: If not using specialized libraries or built-in support for arbitrary-precision integers, we might run into overflow errors in languages that use fixed-size integers.

 #### Why Alice's Message Encoding Is Insecure?